ftenario/members/README.md

 Empty set (0.01 sec)

 ```
-At this time, the database has been created.
-You cannot query the database yet,
+The database is created but uou cannot query the database yet,
 since there aren't any tables.

 ## 9. Lets create a migration to create a table.